 - a) where the student has failed a maximum of 60 credits, he/she must undertake the necessary reassessment prior to the next academic Stage in order to fulfil the requirement to progress.
 The module aggregate mark will be capped at 40%. - b) where the student has failed more than 60 credits and has a year mark greater than 20%, he/she must repeat the Stage of study on a full-time basis for uncapped marks or to undertake the necessary reassessment the following year without attendance.
 The module aggregate mark will be capped at 40%.
-Students on the International Foundation Programme who are studying under a Tier 4 licence will not be allowed to repeat the Stage of study on a full-time basis, unless there are substantiated extenuating circumstances which are accepted by the Board of Examiners and the Board believes it is appropriate to offer a repeat year. - c) where the Stage mark is below 20%, or where a student was absent from all examinations with no substantiated extenuating circumstances, he/she must withdraw from the University.
+Students on the International Foundation Programme who are studying under a Tier 4 licence will not be allowed to repeat the Stage of study on a full-time basis, unless there are substantiated extenuating circumstances which are accepted by the Board of Examiners and the Board believes it is appropriate to offer a repeat year.
+However, they will be given the opportunity to study a maximum of 105 credits part-time to retrieve the failure.

-- 3.1.3 When the Board meets after resits/resubmissions are completed, the Board will consider the following options (Boards cannot offer more than three opportunities to undertake the assessment for a module).
+- c) where a student has no substantiated extenuating circumstances, he/she must withdraw from the University in either of the following situations: - where the Stage mark is below 20%; - where a student was absent from all examinations which were due to be sat in the most recent examination period. - 3.1.3 When the Board meets after resits/resubmissions are completed, the Board will consider the following options (Boards cannot offer more than three opportunities to undertake the assessment for a module).
 Where appropriate the Board will offer more than one option to the student: - a) to repeat the Stage of study full-time for uncapped marks.
 Students on the International Foundation Programme who are studying under a Tier 4 licence will not be allowed to repeat the Stage of study on a full-time basis, unless there are substantiated extenuating circumstances which are accepted by the Board of Examiners and the Board believes it is appropriate to offer a repeat year.
+However, they will be given the opportunity to study a maximum of 105 credits part-time to retrieve the failure.